lszymanski7/boilerplate-js/docs/FEATURES.md

 ## Webpack

 [Webpack](https://webpack.js.org/) is a powerful open-source JavaScript module bundler widely used in modern web development.
 Its primary purpose is to manage and optimize the front-end codebase by bundling together various assets, such as JavaScript files, stylesheets, images, and more.
 Webpack treats all these assets as modules and builds a dependency graph, allowing it to efficiently package them for deployment.
-In this project, it has been configured to offer the following features:
+In this project, it has been configured to provide the features described below.

 1. **Webpack Configuration Split:** The webpack configuration has been divided into three files ([webpack.common.js](https://github.com/lszymanski7/boilerplate-js/blob/main/config/webpack/webpack.common.js), [webpack.dev.js](https://github.com/lszymanski7/boilerplate-js/blob/main/config/webpack/webpack.dev.js) and [webpack.prod.js](https://github.com/lszymanski7/boilerplate-js/blob/main/config/webpack/webpack.prod.js)), adapted to both development and production environments.
 This modular approach enhances maintainability and ensures efficient handling of environment-specific optimizations.
 It was created using `webpack-merge` for easier management.